entity-neural-network/entity-gym-rs/README.md

 ## Docs

-- [bevy_snake](examples/bevy_snake): Example of how to use entity-gym-rs to train an AI that can play a Bevy snake game.
+- [bevy_snake](examples/bevy_snake): Example of how to use entity-gym-rs in a Bevy game.
-- [bevy_snake_ai](https://github.com/cswinter/bevy_snake_ai): Slightly more involved example that uses self-play to create an AI opponent that a human can play against.
+- [bevy_multisnake](examples/bevy_snake): Example of more advanced Bevy integration and adversarial training with multiple agents.
 - [EntityGym Rust API Docs](https://docs.rs/entity-gym-rs/0.1.0/entity_gym_rs/): Rust API reference.